-In 2016 alone, there were over 65,575 fires wildfires in the United States.
-According to the National Interagency Fire Center, these fires destroyed over 5 million acres of land SCORCHED!
+In 2016 alone, there were over 65,575 wildfires in the United States.
+According to the National Interagency Fire Center, these fires destroyed over 5 million acres of land!

 Every year, wildfires burn through more than a million acres of woodland.
 They can spring from cigarettes, matches, sparks from a train’s exhaust, or campfires.
 The sad thing is that 90% of the time, humans cause wildfires.

-Whether wildfires are man-made or natural disasters is subject to discussion but our concern as a prepper community is to prevent these from happening.
-Losing your property or family to this kind of disaster is just as difficult as any other unexpected accident or emergency.
+Whether wildfires are man-made or natural disasters is subject to discussion, but our concern as a prepper community is to prevent these from happening.
+Losing your property or family to this kind of calamity is just as difficult as any other unexpected accident or emergency.

 Wildfire survival is a shared responsibility.
 Nobody wants to be caught in the middle of a large fire, let alone deal with the damage after.
 Like we always say, preparedness is the key.